EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

    - Set the `OMP_PLACES` environment variable to `cores` with `export OMP_PLACES=cores` in your job submission script

-As an example, consider the job script below that runs across 2 nodes with 8 MPI tasks per node and 16 OpenMP threads per MPI task (so all 256 cores across both nodes are used, 128 cores per node).
+As an example, consider the job script below that runs across 2 nodes with 8 MPI processes per node and 16 OpenMP threads per MPI process (so all 128 physical cores on both nodes are used, 256 physical cores in total).

 ```
 #!/bin/bash